 The early morning train takes us to Polonnaruwa, in the center of the island.
 It’s a long and bumpy ride on tracks in poor condition, sometimes we actually fear that the train will jump off the tracks.
 But after twelve hours we arrive in the town most famous for its temple ruins.

 When we enter our small hotel our legs shake and our bellies roar in rebellion.
-We were probably infected by a fruit vendor on the train who sold us some juicy mango when we were extremely thirsty.
+We have probably been infected when a fruit vendor on the train sold us some juicy mango when we were extremely thirsty.
 But he cut the fruits with a disgustingly dirty knife.
 For me its just one visit to the toilet and then I’m ok.

-The hotel manager lends us two bikes and we wheel of to the ruins, which are scattered around a big temple area.
-Here you’ll find a famous reclining buddha, stupas and “book-stones”.
+The hotel manager lends us two bikes and we wheel off to the ruins, which are scattered around a big temple area.
+Here you’ll find a famous reclining buddha, some stupas and “book-stones”.
 And lots of the endemic Ceylon makaks, monkeys with moptop hairdos.
 Most often they’re found where there are food stalls, often by the spots where trash is burned.
 They rummage through the ashes and often find something to chew on.

-But in Polonnaruwa we’re in for a big surprise.
+But in Polonnaruwa we’re also in for a big surprise.
 Our nice hotel manager asks us if we’d like to go on a safari the next day, to the national park Mineriya.

 – I’m sure you will see some elephants, the tour has an elephant guarantee, he says with a giggle.
 We say yes immediately and the next day we’re seated in a Land Rover driving around in the park.

 And boy do we see elephants!
 They are seen in so many places searching for some fresh leaves of grass in the dry vegetation.
 But the largest number has gathered around a little pool where they take baths and socialize.
 One big male sets after a female and mates with her right in front of us.

 – I have worked in this park for thirty years, and I have never seen anything like that, our startled guide says.